 I wasn’t particularly comfortable with the blowtorch but both Alice and Charlie came to my rescue, showing me that one small brush with the flame is all that's needed, giving a small part of the outside a toasted look.
 There was a button on the side that released the gas and popped the flame on together, and the rest was actually both easy and quite entertaining.
 I could smell toast every time I brushed.

 Something that struck me was that every time Alyn Williams passed me in the kitchen, he would make a point of asking how I was doing.
 He was such a friendly character with great faith in his brigade and them in him.

 After my first batch of canapés were done, I watched as they were taken to Dane for approval.
 He nodded, and the waiter turned to take them to the dining room, before quickly turning back to the pass with a grimace.
 My heart sank, but only briefly.
 One of the tubes had rolled ever so slightly across the plate, and needed a small adjustment.
 My canapés had successfully made it into the dining room, and it felt great.

-My day at Alyn Williams had come to an end at around 10pm, but I really didn’t want it to.
+My day at Alyn Williams came to an end at around 10pm, but I really didn’t want it to.
 I had had an amazing time.
-Not only did I learn more about mushrooms for my own food education, and had actually been incorporated into dinner service, I felt more comfortable with knives, and had been afforded such confidence by my colleagues in the kitchen.
+Not only did I learn more about mushrooms for my own food education, and had actually been incorporated into dinner service, I felt more comfortable with knives and had been afforded such confidence by my colleagues in the kitchen.
 They were like a little, busy family.

 And for twelve hours, I was wonderfully one of them.